 - Social currency or the ability to send and receive payments via social is another trend that is making waves for businesses.

-According to Wearesocial, the continuing growth in mobile social users seems to stand out.
-With a worldwide population of about 7.3 billion people, it worth noting some of the numbers below.
+According to Wearesocial and the Global Digital Survey, the continuing growth in mobile social users seems to stand out.
+With a worldwide population of about 7.7 billion people, it worth noting some of the numbers below.

-- Nearly 3.8 billion people have access to the internet via mobile devices
+- Over 5.1 billion people have access to the internet via mobile devices

-- Close to 2 billion people are active mobile social media users
+- More than 3.4 billion people are active mobile social media users

 Mobile social media facts and implications